-Based on reported use of this NWP during the period of March 19, 2012, to March 1, 2017, the Seattle District estimates that this NWP will be used approximately no more than one time per year in Washington State, resulting in impacts to approximately 0.14 acres of waters of the United States including jurisdictional wetlands.
+Based on reported use of this NWP during the period of March 19, 2012, to March 1, 2017, the Seattle District estimates that this NWP will be used approximately 255 times per year in Washington State, resulting in impacts to approximately 7 acres of waters of the United States, including jurisdictional wetlands.
 The reported use includes pre-construction notifications submitted to the Seattle District, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
-The reported use also includes voluntary notifications submitted to the Seattle District to the Seattle District where the project proponent requests written verification in cases when pre-construction notification is not required.
+The reported use also includes voluntary notifications submitted to the Seattle District where the project proponent requests written verification in cases when pre-construction notification is not required.
 The reported use does not include activities that do not require pre-construction notification and were not voluntarily reported to the Seattle District.

-Based on reported use of this NWP during that time period, the Seattle District estimates that none of these NWP verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse effects on the aquatic environment.
+Based on reported use of this NWP during that time period, the Seattle District estimates that 3 percent of these NWP verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse effects on the aquatic environment.
 The verified activities that do not require compensatory mitigation will have been determined by the Seattle district engineer to result in no more than minimal individual and cumulative adverse effects on the aquatic environment without compensatory mitigation.